 How is sleep apnea diagnosed?

-A patient may participate in a “sleep study” or polysomnogram where the number of pauses in breathing and oxygen level in blood are monitored throughout the night at a sleep clinic.
+A patient may participate in a “ A test, usually performed in a sleep laboratory, in which your sleep is recorded and monitored to diagnose sleep disorders.” or polysomnogram where the number of pauses in breathing and oxygen level in blood are monitored throughout the night at a sleep clinic.

 How is sleep apnea treated?

 A machine that blows air into your airway (through a mask) at a pressure that is sufficient to keep the airway open during sleep; used to treat sleep apnea. is the most consistently effective treatment for obstructive sleep apnea.
 CPAP is a machine connected to a facemask worn when sleeping through the night.
 It controls pressure in one’s throat to prevent the walls of the throat from collapsing, thus creating better sleep quality.

 Rapid eye movement, or REM, sleep is a normal part of the sleep cycle when people dream.
 Usually the only part of the body that moves during REM is the eyes, thus the name.